schlotg/aws-node-install-script/README.md

 The Upstart configuration file lives in /etc/init/app-name.conf.
 The stdout out of your app when running through upstart is piped to /var/log/app-name.log You can watch it with the following command: ```tail -f /var/log/<app-name>.log```

 ## AWS CodeDeploy
 The installer also installs the AWS CodeDeploy Service on the instance to make it easy to deploy.
 See the AWS documentation for information on how to setup a YML file and deployment scripts.
-I recommend deploying via Github.
+I recommend deploying via CodeDeploy and Github.

 ## Git Clone
 Your App is installed via git clone and the installer asks you to add this instance's ssh keys